 Encocam follows a 5S system, a Japanese organisational approach standing for sort, straighten, shines, standardise and sustain.
 Every workspace should be organised and include only the equipment required for the job, shadow boards are used for tool on the shop floor.
 It is a discipline for employees and encourages them to have standards to work to.
 It also helps reduce waste and improves efficiencies.

-In 2017 Encocam won the EEF Future Manufacturing Award for Environmental Achievement for the South east Region. .
+In 2017 Encocam won the EEF Future Manufacturing Award for Environmental Achievement for the South east Region and in 2021 we were named finalists in the SME Huntingdonshire Business Awards in the Sustainability category.